Trastevere quarter

 On the other side of Viale (Italian for Avenue) Trastevere there is a very renowned and popular flea market.
 It is called Porta Portese, as its traditional main entrance is this ancient Roman gate near the Tiber and to its ancient port of Rome.

 It originated as a black market during World War II, and it became very popular just after.
 Perhaps the most interesting section is the one with antiques, in Via Ippolito Nievo and in a section of Piazzale della Radio.
-The market is open only on Sunday mornings (if it does not rain!), and the best bargains are achieved either very early (around 7 AM), or very late, at closing time which is around 1-1.30 PM.
+The market is open only on Sunday mornings (if it does not rain!), and the best bargains are achieved either very early (around 7 AM), or very late, at closing time around 1-1.30 PM.

 (Right): Porta Portese flee market: the antique furniture section